-1. Enable the Audio option.
+1. In Camtasia Recorder, enable the Audio option.

 2. Click the Audio dropdown to select the audio source.
 Available sources show an active audio meter.

 3. Adjust the Input level so the highest volume displays in the green to yellow range.
 Audio clipping may occur in the mid-orange to red range.